-By the end of the 1oth century, Europe’s various states became strong enough to set their eyes for expansion the only direction possible: towards the East.
+By the end of the 1oth century, Europe’s various states became strong enough to set their eyes for expansion in the only direction possible: towards the East.
 The Empire from this point on was forced to engage in a struggle for survival on two different fronts, East and West.
-In 1204 AD the Crusaders of the Fourth Crusade assembled by Pope Innocent III, instead of reaching the Holy Lands they occupy and plunder the city of Constantinople.
+In 1204 AD the Crusaders of the Fourth Crusade were assembled by Pope Innocent III, instead of reaching the Holy Lands they occupy and plunder the city of Constantinople.
 It was the first conquest of the imperial capital by an invading army since its establishment in 330 AD.

 This alone, allowed the crusaders to plunder an enormous amount of wealth the city had accumulated over the centuries.
 The sack of Constantinople was followed by the fragmentation of the Byzantine Empire into three rump states centered in Nicaea, Trebizond, and Epirus.
-Latin forces manage to hold Constantinople up until 1261, year in which the “Byzantine state of Nicaea”, expelled the Crusaders regaining the Empire to some extent.
+Latin forces manage to hold Constantinople up until 1261, the year in which the “Byzantine state of Nicaea”, expelled the Crusaders regaining the Empire to some extent.
 The Fourth Crusade is considered to have solidified the East-West Schism of 1054, dealing an irrevocable blow to the already weakened Byzantine Empire.
 This paved the way in the coming centuries for the Islamic conquests in Anatolia (modern-day Turkey) and the Balkans led by the Ottoman Turks.

 The Byzantine monasteries of Meteora

 It was during this dark period of the 14th century when the first monks arrived at the area to establish the monasteries.
 Meteora at the time was under the rule of the Byzantine successor state of Epirus.
-To most people of that period, the demise of a thousand years old Empire it seemed in their eyes as the pending end of their entire worldview.
+To most people of that period, the demise of a thousand years old Empire seemed in their eyes as the pending end of their entire worldview.
 God was punishing them for becoming a degenerate state, filled with sinners who lived away from God’s will.
 For many of them, the last refuge they had was their Christian faith, to try to find God and to ask for forgiveness.

 So, they decided to retreat away from this sinful world, in the deeply mystical life of the Eastern Orthodox monasteries.
 That’s why in the 14th century we see a surge of Byzantine people following Orthodox monasticism by joining monasteries and by becoming monks.
 They created eventually what became known as the movement of Hesychasm.
 And by doing so, the monasteries they established all over Greece became a living ark, preserving and safekeeping to this day the Byzantine traditions.
 Meteora became one of the most ideal places for the monks of that period to find refuge on the high cliffs.
-To be able to live completely detached from this world, suspended between the heavens and the earth, it was a unique experience, one could find only at Meteora!
+To be able to live completely detached from this world, suspended between the heavens and the earth, was a unique experience, one could find only at Meteora!

 In the year 1453 AD, Constantinople fell to the Ottoman army led by Mehmed II, marking the end of the Byzantine Empire.
 During the dark period following the Islamic conquest, the Byzantine monasteries became beacons of hope, support, and knowledge for the Christians of the Orthodox Church.
-The monks managed to preserve the cultural wealth of Byzantium in their daily rituals, the art, in the literature and the parchments of their libraries, in the architecture of their churches.
+The monks managed to preserve the cultural wealth of Byzantium in their daily rituals, the art, the literature, and the parchments of their libraries, in the architecture of their churches.
 The Byzantine heritage remains alive everywhere inside the Orthodox monasteries today.
 By visiting a monastery of Meteora it’s like having a window back in time, allowing you to glimpse what once was the Imperial grandeur of Byzantium.

 And the Byzantine Empire eventually became the longest-lasting empire in world history!